Outlet Stores Are In: How They Went from Overstock Bins to Au Courant

-Coach's (COH) outlet stores, for example, used to serve as a "disposition channel for product overruns," says Andrea Shaw Resnick, a spokeswoman for the high-end handbag company.
+Coach's outlet stores, for example, used to serve as a "disposition channel for product overruns."
+Today, most of their merchandise is made exclusively for the outlet division, says Andrea Shaw Resnick, a spokeswoman.

 (While outlet stores have adapted to the dearth of overstock goods, closeout retailers such as Daffy's and Filene's Basement did not: The shift contributed to Daffy's and Filene's filing for bankruptcy, then shuttering their stores for good this year and in 2011, respectively.)